Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_04.md

 ## What You'll Make

-Create some simple point-and-click art by spawning a polka dot wherever you click!
-You'll build up an interactive canvas where every click leaves a colourful dot — and by the end, you'll have the foundations of a digital pointillism painting tool.
+Create some simple point and click art by spawning a polka dot wherever you click!
+You'll build up an interactive canvas where every click leaves a colourful dot, and by the end, you'll have the foundations of a digital painting tool.

 ---